What is bipolar disorder?

 Treating bipolar disorder

-The first stage of treatment is to get your mood swings under control.
-During manic episodes, you may be offered an anti-psychotic drug or, if that doesn’t help, a drug to stabilise your mood such as lithium.
+The first stage of treatment is to get your mood changes under control.
+During manic episodes, you may be offered an anti-psychotic drug, or a drug to stabilise your mood such as lithium.

 Once your mood swings are under control, you could also benefit from Cognitive Behavioural Therapy (CBT) to help you to understand your thoughts and behavior and to help you think of things differently.